Seasonal thermal energy storage: Use of STES for small, passively heated buildings

 Small passively heated buildings typically use the soil adjoining the building as a low-temperature seasonal heat store that in the annual cycle reaches a maximum temperature similar to average annual air temperature, with the temperature drawn down for heating in colder months.
 Such systems are a feature of building design, as some simple but significant differences from 'traditional' buildings are necessary.
 At a depth of about 20 ft in the soil, the temperature is naturally stable within a year-round range, if the drawdown does not exceed the natural capacity for solar restoration of heat.
 Such storage systems operate within a narrow range of storage temperatures over the course of a year, as opposed to the other STES systems described above for which large annual temperature differences are intended.

 Two basic passive solar building technologies were developed in the US during the 1970s and 1980s.
-They utilize direct heat conduction to and from thermally isolated, moisture-protected soil as a seasonal storage method for space heating, with direct conduction as the heat return mechanism.
-In one method, "passive annual heat storage" (PAHS), the building’s windows and other exterior surfaces capture solar heat which is transferred by conduction through the floors, walls, and sometimes the roof, into adjoining thermally buffered soil.
+They use direct heat conduction to and from thermally isolated, moisture-protected soil as a seasonal storage method for space heating, with direct conduction as the heat return mechanism.
+In one method, "passive annual heat storage" (PAHS), the building's windows and other exterior surfaces capture solar heat which is transferred by conduction through the floors, walls, and sometimes the roof, into adjoining thermally buffered soil.
 When the interior spaces are cooler than the storage medium, heat is conducted back to the living space.

 The other method, “annualized geothermal solar” (AGS) uses a separate solar collector to capture heat.
 The collected heat is delivered to a storage device (soil, gravel bed or water tank) either passively by the convection of the heat transfer medium (e.g. air or water) or actively by pumping it.
 This method is usually implemented with a capacity designed for six months of heating.

 A number of examples of the use of solar thermal storage from across the world include: Suffolk One a college in East Anglia, England, that uses a thermal collector of pipe buried in the bus turning area to collect solar energy that is then stored in 18 boreholes each 100 m deep for use in winter heating.
 Drake Landing Solar Community in Canada uses solar thermal collectors on the garage roofs of 52 homes, which is then stored in an array of 35 m deep boreholes.
 The ground can reach temperatures in excess of 70 °C which is then used to heat the houses passively.
 The scheme has been running successfully since 2007.
 In Brædstrup, Denmark, some 8000 m2 of solar thermal collectors are used to collect some 4,000,000 kWh/year similarly stored in an array of 50 m deep boreholes.